albertopiras/threeJS-object-controls/README.md

 You can also change the mesh you want rotate! :tada:

+Auto rotation example is also included in the demo code.

 [view live example] and click the 'useMesh2' button on the right panel to interact with the second cube.

 ### Options